NupurShrivastava27/Positioning--VRBO-/README.md

-# Re-Positioning and marketing recommendations to assist VRBO in gaining back their market share
+# Re-Positioning and marketing recommendations to VRBO

 ## **Background and Research Objectives**
 In 1995 Vacation Rentals by Owner (VRBO) was founded by couple Dave and Lynn Clouse.
 Originally the website was designed as a marketing platform that allowed property owners to rent their properties to vacationers directly without necessitating a property management company or any other middleman.
 At the time of its conception, VRBO was revolutionary.
 Very few, if any, websites offered a platform that allowed property owners to rent their space directly to guests.
 The concept was immediately successful and VRBO became a pioneer in the vacation rental by owner industry.